modo-lv/factorio-mod-stack-combinator/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/modo-lv/factorio-mod-stack-combinator?label=latest%20release)

 A mod for [Factorio](http://factorio.com) that adds a new type of circuit network combinator to research and craft: a stack combinator.
-This combinator modifies each input item signal it receives according that item's stack size and selected operation.
+This combinator modifies each item signal it receives according to that item's stack size and selected operation.
 For example, if the stack size for Coal is 50 and you send a Coal signal with value 2 and `*` (multiplication) selected, a stack combinator will output Coal×100 signal.

 ## Features
 * **Item signal *stackification***.
 Each item signal sent to the stack combinator input is output with its amount modified according to that item's stack size (non-item signals are output unchanged), depending on the selected operation: